icub-tech-iit/outside-collaborators/README.md

 that GitHub will design for org members and that can turn out to be disruptive when assigned to "unintended" members.

-A different solution to the problem is to implement an **automated workflow for handling outside collaborators** within an organization from a central repo "dashboard".
+A different solution to the problem is to implement an **automated workflow for handling outside collaborators** within an organization from a central "dashboard" repo.

 ## ⚡ How it works
 ### Components and Architecture